Pros

 - Custom Receipts (Shopify POS Pro Only): Customize both digital and printed receipts and include important details, such as store hours and policies.

-- Automatic Tax Calculations: Shopify POS automatically calculates sales tax based on the location of your store.
+- Automatic Tax Calculations: Shopify POS automatically calculates sales tax based on your store’s location.

 - Shipping Addresses: Store customer addresses and contact details.